 Being a newcomer to the video marketing world can be quite daunting.
-Unless you’ve been in the industry for a while, it’s next to impossible to know all the video and advertising industry jargon’s various expressions.
-That’s why we’ve compiled this handy video marketing glossary to help you along your way.
+Unless you’ve been in the industry for a while, it’s next to impossible to know all the video and digital advertising terms you might come across.
+That’s why we’ve compiled this handy video marketing and digital advertising glossary to help you along your way.

 If you ever go exploring the video marketing world and come across an unfamiliar term, keep this glossary at hand!
 Oh, and if we’ve forgotten to include a term that might make you scratch your head, let us know by sending us an email or contacting us on social media!
 We’ll update the list promptly!

 AAC — Advanced Audio Coding.
 AAC is a digital audio compression standard that allows for top sound quality at relatively low bitrates.